Screenshot of various screens of the new CloudSoft Platform

 Leaning into complexity: sophisticated, technical processes in a niche industry

-One of the big changes we made to the interface was going from a calendar component to a custom design.
+A considerable change we made to the interface was going from a calendar component to a custom design.
 Our original concepts relied on conventional calendar components as a foundation to the solution.
 But it wasn’t enough to provide technicians with the granularity needed for tasks at hand.

 💡